martinpercu/an-angular-store/README.md

 ## Pipes in Angular

-- Some data like datesand currency added with pipes
+- Some data like datesand currency added with pipes.